P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: P4-Based Implementation of TSN Traffic Protection Mechanisms with DetNet Integration

 \subsubsection{TAS Control Traffic}

 Queues on the Intel Tofino™ 2 can be opened or closed by processing intrinsic \ac{AFC} metadata of a frame in the pipeline.
+In TSN, transmission gates determine whether a queue is eligible for transmission.
+Therefore, opening and closing egress queues is functionally equivalent to controlling transmission gates as defined in the \ac{TAS}.
 The controlled queue does not need to correspond to the egress port or queue assigned to the frame itself.
 A single frame can control exactly one queue of one port of the switch.
-In this section, we explain the concept of timely control of all queues which implements the \ac{tGCL}.
+In this section, we explain how all queues are controlled in a timely manner to implement the \ac{tGCL}.

 To implement \ac{tGCL} queue state changes with \ac{AFC} on the Intel Tofino\texttrademark\ 2, each queue state update must be triggered by the arrival of a frame.
 For this purpose, P4-TAS employs the internal packet generator to continuously produce \ac{TAS} control frames.
 These frames are generated in back-to-back batches of eight so that each queue is assigned one frame.
 Each \ac{TAS} control frame carries intrinsic metadata with the identifiers of the queue and egress port it controls.
 Upon arrival, its position in the \ac{tGCL} cycle is calculated based on the frame's arrival timestamp as described in \sect{impl_periodicity}.
 Then, the position in the \ac{tGCL} cycle and the intrinsic metadata are matched against the \ac{tGCL} MAT which specifies whether the corresponding queue should be opened or closed at that point in time.